Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space: Abstract

 \section{Abstract}

-Generalized Robertson-Walker spaces constitute a quite important family in Lorentzian geometry, therefore it is an interesting question to know whether a Lorentzian manifold can be decomposed in such a way.
-The existence of a suitable vector field guaranties the local decomposition of the manifold, but the global one is a delicate topological problem.
+Generalized Robertson-Walker (GRW) spaces constitute a quite important family in Lorentzian geometry, and it is an interesting question to know whether a Lorentzian manifold can be decomposed in such a way.
+It is well known that the existence of a suitable vector field guaranties the local decomposition of the manifold.
 In this paper, we give conditions on the curvature which ensure a global decomposition and apply them to several situations where local decomposition appears naturally.
-Finally, we study the uniqueness question, obtaining that the de Sitter spaces are essentially the only complete Lorentzian manifolds with more than one decomposition.
-Moreover, we show that the Friedmann Cosmological Models admit an unique Generalized Robertson-Walker decomposition, even locally.
+We also study the uniqueness question, obtaining that the de Sitter spaces are the only non trivial complete Lorentzian manifolds with more than one GRW decomposition.
+Moreover, we show that the Friedmann Cosmological Models admit an unique GRW decomposition, even locally.